Get Expert Brake Service in Marion, IL

 There are many advantages to having inspections, maintenance, and repairs done by professionals.
-At our Volkswagen Service Center in Marion, Illinois, the experts in our brake shop know that each make, model, and brake system has different requirements.
-They understand the stresses produced on different brake components during normal operation.
-So they can tailor their inspections, routine maintenance, and repairs and replacements to meet the needs of your vehicle.
+At Volkswagen Service Center in Marion, Illinois, our experts in the brake shop know that each make, model, and brake system has different requirements.
+We understand the stresses produced on different brake components during normal operation.
+So we tailor our inspections, routine maintenance, and brake repairs and replacements to meet the needs of your vehicle.

 - Brake pad and shoes.
 These components must be replaced as they become worn.
 Many of them have a built in “alert,” a metal part embedded in the material that will emit a slight squeal once the pad or shoe becomes worn.